Gleethos/neureka/src/README.md

 ## Note ##

-If you want to contribute to Neureka or merely take a look at it in your IDEA of choice consider the following tips with respect to formalities and the dependencies on which Neureka is built : <br>
+If you want to contribute to Neureka or merely take a look at it in your IDE of choice consider the following tips with respect to formalities and the dependencies on which Neureka is built : <br>